The content of this website is provided for informational purposes only and is not a substitute for professional medical advice

 In monitoring by angiography of patients with cerebral aneurysm has been shown that most increases in size over time (19, 20).
 They may cause compression of neighboring neural structures.
 Así, aneurysms in the intracavernous segment of the carotid artery can produce a picture of installing insidious pain and dysesthesia of the trigeminal area compression V nerve cranial and diplopia for its effect on compression or distortion III, IV or VI cranial nerves.

-In cases of aneurysms of the ophthalmic segment of the internal carotid artery (between the ceiling of the cavernous sinus and out of the posterior communicating artery can occur disorder of visual field due to rejection of the optic nerve against the falciform ligament, replicating dura that covers the top face of the optic nerve at the channel, o incluso, if the aneurysm projecting medially on sella, to produce such a chiasmatic syndrome caused by a pituitary tumor (Figure 7 a-b).
+In cases of aneurysms of the ophthalmic segment of the internal carotid artery (between the ceiling of the cavernous sinus and out of the posterior communicating artery can occur disorder of visual field due to rejection of the optic nerve against the falciform ligament, withdrawal of dura covering the upper face of the optic nerve at the channel, o incluso, if the aneurysm projecting medially on sella, to produce such a chiasmatic syndrome caused by a pituitary tumor (Figure 7 a-b).

 Aneurysms of the posterior communicating artery is especially directed backwards and because of the proximity to the oculomotor nerve (III), when compressed it, may occur dependent paresis or paralysis of the nerve muscles, ptosis Palpebral y midriasis.